austinthresher/dangerboy/README.md

 # dangerboy
-Game Boy emulator written in C. Doesn't have many features, but currently runs a few games.
+Game Boy emulator written in C. Runs many games and includes a full debugger.
+Usage:

+    dangerboy \[filename\] \[-i | -d\]

+Type 'help' or '?' inside the debugger to see a list of commands.

 Sound, filters, and saves are planned but not yet implemented.